Kgopotso187/discount-calculator/README.md

-# discount-calculator
-Simple Python function to apply a discount based on user input.
 # Discount Calculator 🧮

 This Python program calculates the final price of an item after applying a discount.
 If the discount is 20% or more, it is applied; otherwise, the original price is returned.